 Mentors can also be indispensable in helping new faculty navigate the intricacies of academic life, including balancing their personal and professional responsibilities.

 Understandably, faculty in a new position could feel overwhelmed and stressed.
-But this work-life balance and focus on short- and long-term goals can contribute to a sense of fulfilment and satisfaction in their careers.
+But this work-life balance and focus on short- and long-term goals can contribute to a sense of fulfillment and satisfaction in their careers.

 3. Network Expansion